15 May 2023 for review round 1

 Networking: NSU brings together university scholars, students, artists and other professionals from different disciplines, countries, generations and institutions in activities that transcend institutional hierarchies.

 Folkbildning: NSU combines two traditions: the continental ideals of learning and cultivation of the self and the Nordic heritage of folkbildning and self-organization, with its investments in open access education and collaboration through participation and active citizenship.
-All aspects of NSU are democratically organized by the participants, including the decision on the NSU study program.
+All aspects of NSU are democratically organized by the participants, including decisions on the NSU study program.

 What is a study circle?